Anahim hotspot: Volcanic characteristics

 The Anahim volcanoes are grouped into three types: volcanic cones, shield volcanoes and lava domes.
 The shields are characterized by their large size (hundreds of kilometres in volume) and their symmetrical shape.
 They are the most prominent of the three volcano types, with the Rainbow Range being the highest at around 2500 m above sea level.
 Their outer slopes merge with older flat-lying basalt flows of the Chilcotin Group, which covers a large percentage of the Interior Plateau.
-The more abundant lava domes and volcanic cones are much smaller in size (less than one kilometre in volume).
+The more abundant lava domes and volcanic cones are much smaller in size (less than 1 km3 in volume).
 These comprise two extensive volcanic fields in the vicinity of the Itcha Range.

 Although many Anahim volcanoes are surrounded by Chilcotin Group basalt flows, the exact nature of their relationship is unknown.
-It is unlikely the Anahim volcanoes ever were a source area for the Chilcotin basalts as they have distinct transitional geochemistries.
+It is unlikely that the Anahim volcanoes ever were a source area for the Chilcotin basalts, as they have distinct transitional geochemistries.
 The Chilcotin Group is interpreted to be related to back-arc extension behind the Cascadia subduction zone.

 Evolution and construction

 Each volcano type produced by the Anahim hotspot has its own unique life cycle of growth and erosion.
 Volcanic cones have their origins from tephra accumulating around vents during Strombolian eruptions.
-They are composed of trachyte, trachyandesite, basalt, phonolite, basanite and to a lesser extent phonotephrite.
+They are composed of trachyte, trachyandesite, basalt, phonolite, basanite and, to a lesser extent, phonotephrite.
 In contrast, lava domes are formed mainly by viscous trachytic magma that erupts effusively onto the surface and then piles up thick around vents.
 Considering the generally small dimensions of these two volcano types, they are likely the products of episodic and short-lived activity.
 Larger structures such as Satah Mountain, Baldface Mountain and Mount Punkutlaenkut are exceptions.
 Once activity has ended, erosion eventually reduces the cones and domes into volcanic remnants such as lava plugs.

 Shield volcanoes undergo at least two stages of volcanic activity.
 The initial shield stage is the most productive volcanically and features repeated eruptions of large volumes of predominately fluid peralkaline felsic magmas that become progressively more evolved.
 During this stage, a small summit caldera may form, as is the case for the Ilgachuz Range.
 After the shield stage has been completed, the post-shield stage succeeds.
 This stage of activity is characterized by small volumes of mafic lavas expressed as small cinder cones and capping flows.
 Dissection of the shield by stream erosion is also apparent, resulting in the creation of deeply incised radial valleys.

 Prolonged erosion eventually removes most if not all traces of the volcanoes to expose their underlying solidified magma systems.
-Such systems can be 1 to 4 km below the surface with rocks ranging from hypabyssal to plutonic.
+Such systems can be 1 to 4 km below the surface, with rocks ranging from hypabyssal to plutonic.
 Exposure of the King Island Pluton and the Bella Bella and Gale Passage dike swarms are prime examples of this phase of erosion.